enkidevs/curriculum/blockchain/fundamentals/ethereum-ii/erc721-tokens.md

 **ERC721** tokens, on the other hand, are better suited for things you can not have 0.5 of, say cryptokitties[1].
 ERC721 tokens are assumed to be unique and indivisible.
 You can only move them round in whole units, each one having a unique ID.
 They are known as *non-fungible tokens*.

-To better understand the difference, you can imagine that the main `address => uint256` mapping links an owner and the unique ID of something.
-The ID must be generated deterministically, usually by hashing object's properties.
+To better understand the difference, you can imagine that, while ERC20 contains an `address => balance` mapping, ERC721 contains an `uniqueObjectId => address` mapping.
+The ID must be generated deterministically and must also be a positive integer (most of the times - strings also work).

-The list of methods looks similar that of ERC20 standard:
+The list of methods looks similar to that of ERC20 standard:
 ```
 contract ERC721 {
   event Transfer(address indexed _from,